How the university is unique

 MyNAU —where all of your NAU services are located.
 For helpful tips on using MyNAU.

 Another thing to be aware of when coming to NAU from another institution is Reading Week and Finals Week.
-Reading Week and Finals week have specific guidelines and schedules for everyone can change (especially Finals Week.)
+Reading Week and Finals week have specific guidelines and schedules for everyone (especially Finals Week.)

 Living in Flagstaff—Did you know we get about 300 days of sunshine a year?